Spirituality and The Sacred

 To First Nations people, the word 'medicine' does not mean a pill, it means a power that heals.
 'Medicine' can be found in a plant, or a tea, or a sacred song.
 It can be experienced in ceremony, or in other, less tangible ways.
 As English is not the indigenous language of these lands, we have our own, more culturally accurate words for 'medicine'.
 In western culture, when you are physically ill, you go see the doctor.
 If you have spiritual issues, you go see a minister, rabbi, or religious leader of some kind.
 In most American Indian cultures, the medicine person addressed both the physical and the spiritual needs.
 Our ancestors understood that a person is only truly able to be healed when the whole person is treated.
 In our view, you cannot heal the body if the spirit is not healed.
 So that pill may take away the feeling of the pain, but it may not remove the source of it.
 And so powerful prayers, songs and ceremonies were always administered along with the powers of the plants.
 Before the age of European immigration to our lands, there were very few illnesses among Native communities, and the medicine people had a cure or a remedy for all of them.

 Now this can be a touchy subject, and for good reason.
 For starters, our ceremonies are sacred, traditional and require years and years to learn and understand, and that has not always been respected.
 In fact, it has been disrespected more often than not.
-Secondly, the ancient spiritual practices of First Nations peoples were legally banned by the U.S. Government from the late 1800s until 1978, when the American Indian Religious Freedom Act was passed.
+Secondly, the ancient spiritual practices of Native peoples in the United States were legally banned by the U.S. Government from the late 1800s until 1978, when the American Indian Religious Freedom Act was passed.
 And yet, that Act is not a Law, therefore our Sacred Sites are still not protected even today.
-So there is plenty of reason for Native people to be guarded when it comes to our ceremonies.
+So there is plenty of reason for Native people to be guarded when it comes to the old ceremonies.
 Here are some of the basics....
 The spiritual ceremonies of Native cultures are as diverse and numerous as the cultures themselves.
 The sacred customs of the Pueblo, Chumash and Lenni-Lenape peoples are completely unique to each of them.
 There are, however, some common threads.
 Most Native American Ceremonies will share these tenets: a deep love and respect for Mother Earth; an understanding of the interconnection of all living things; a focus on humbling oneself in order to commune with the spirit world; and an intention to seek wisdom for the betterment of all living things.
-From the Sun Dance to the sweat lodge to the Potlatch, Native ceremonies are wonderfully complex and incredibly nuanced, and those who give them often spend decades learning before they ever lead one.
+From the Sun Dance to the sweat lodge to the Potlatch, Native ceremonies are wonderfully complex and incredibly nuanced, and those who give them often spend decades learning before they ever conduct one.